Mark-Seaman/Shrinking-World-Pubs/stacie/Pub/Help.md

 ## Meals

-If you would like to help with meals, we've set up a [Meal Train](https://www.mealtrain.com/trains/gk5eml).
+If you would like to help with meals, we've set up a
+<a class="btn brown" href="https://www.mealtrain.com/trains/gk5eml" target="share">Meal Train</a>.
 You can sign up to bring a meal or help with errands.

 ## Flowers